Last modified 2019-10-18

 How to Navigate the TOI Release Portal

-The columns include the TIC ID, the TOI ID, the Disposition (as determined by the TSO vetters), RA, Dec, TESS Magnitude, Planetary Radius, Period, Transit Duration, and Transit Depth.
+The columns include the TIC ID, the TOI ID, the Disposition (as determined by the TSO vetters), RA, Dec, TESS Magnitude, Planetary Radius, Period, Transit Duration, Transit Depth, and other relevant information about each TOI.
 Details on each of these columns can be found near the end of this document.
 Users can interactively sort on the different columns using the web interface.